ncl11/Data1030_project/README.md

 <img src="Figures/truevpred.png" width="600">

-The performance of this model is fairly strong, however it seems to frequently slightly underpredict likely due to the fact that, as mentioned above, there is a steady increase in the target variable for each year.
+The performance of this model is fairly strong, however it seems to frequently slightly underpredict, likely due to the fact that, as mentioned above, there is a steady increase in the target variable for each year.

 <img src="Figures/svr_feature_perm.png" width="600">